llobato/docs/docs/other/install-gwms-factory.md

 | :---------: | :------------------------: | :-----------------: |
 | Host certificate | root | /etc/grid-security/hostcert.pem  /etc/grid-security/hostkey.pem|

-[Here](/security/host-certs.md) are instructions to request a host certificate.
+[Here](https://opensciencegrid.github.io/docs/security/host-certs/#host-and-service-certificates) are instructions to request a host certificate.

-The host **certificate/key** is used for authorization,  however, authorization between the factory and the GlideinWMS collector is done by file system authentication.
+The host **certificate/key** is used for authorization,  however, authorization between the Factory and the GlideinWMS collector is done by file system authentication.

 #### Networking